HomeAll tests › Combination Vehicles

 The Combination Vehicles knowledge exam is required for a Class A CDL, which authorizes you to operate any combination of vehicles with a gross combination weight rating of 26,001 pounds or more, provided the towed unit is over 10,000 pounds.
 The test, based on chapter 6 of the AAMVA CDL Manual, covers driving combination vehicles safely, combination vehicle air brakes, antilock braking systems on combinations, coupling and uncoupling, and inspecting combinations.
 Combination drivers must understand off-tracking, rearward amplification, and trailer skid recovery.

 How to use this test: Choose the best answer for each question.
 The correct choice highlights green and the explanation appears immediately.
-There is no time limit and your selection is not stored anywhere — refresh the page to start over.
+There is no time limit.
+If you get one wrong, this browser quietly remembers it (never sent anywhere) so you can revisit it later from My Missed Questions.

 Question 1 of 65